 50% Peru, Las Pirias- Organic (washed)

 Concocted in our state of the art Holy Island roasting facility - aka a couple of old shipping containers with a chimney - Our Holy Grail blend will always be comprised of only organic coffees.

-The current blend is made up of an excellent coffee from East Timor and a beautiful, classic, washed Ethiopian.
-Blended, they complement each other perfectly resulting in bags of sweetness and a clean, satisfying, Juicy acidity whilst maintaining a balance to the final cup.
+The current blend is made up of an excellent coffee from East Timor and a beautiful, classic, washed Peruvian.
+Blended, they complement each other perfectly resulting in bags of sweetness and a clean, satisfying, juicy acidity whilst maintaining a balance to the final cup.
 Our Holy Grail blend works well as a slightly longer espresso but is currently being drunk here as a batch brewed filter - the perfect partner to a hard days graft.

 Nestled high in the mountains of the central highlands of East Timor in the district of Ermera, conditions are ideal for coffee harvesting with warm, blue skies during the day and cool evenings at night allowing for consistent growing and processing conditions.
 Farmer Francisco de Deus recalls, ‘I always knew that I would one day return to work in Letefoho to work on the family farm and it was not long after I took over harvesting responsibilities from my grandfather that more coffee exporters came to Timor-Leste.
 This motivated many farmers to once again look to coffee as a potential sustainable source of income’.
-Timorese coffee is truly wild and organically grown, a fact that Francisco is incredibly proud of, ‘We work hard to produce the best quality coffee and although the methods we use are time consuming, they’re worthwhile.
+Timorese coffee is truly wild and organically grown, a fact that Francisco is incredibly proud of, ‘We work hard to produce the best quality coffee and although the methods we use are time-consuming, they’re worthwhile.

 is backordered.
 We will ship it separately in 10 to 15 days.